benlhy/notecard-hub/README.md

 1. Implmenting the Notecard with BLE and Lora
 2. Building a simple backend and dashboard with AWS services
-3. Testing the Notecard's power resilience in the field
+3. Testing the Notecard's power resilience and energy harvesting in the field

 # Technologies & Parts